Developing and Financing a Family Disaster Recovery Plan

 1. Use available public resources

-Most states have their own disaster-related assistance programs.
-Start by contacting your state’s emergency management agency for more information.
+Most provinces have their own disaster-related assistance programs.
+Start by contacting your province’s emergency management agency for more information.

 2. Get assistance for your business